padpuydt/copynumber_HR_NB/README.md

 # Copy number HR NB

 Explore copy number data and matching clinical information of 556 high-risk neuroblastoma patients using an R script and the R packages copynumber, biomaRt and survival.
-More information can be found in the data descriptor paper (link will be added soon).
+More information can be found in the [data descriptor paper](https://www.nature.com/articles/sdata2018240).

 ## Available files